João Afonso Telo, 6th Count of Barcelos: Life

 He participated in the assassination of Count Juan Fernández de Andeiro, alleged lover of Queen Leonor, and was present on 6 December 1383 when the master of the Order of Aviz, the future John I of Portugal, entered the queen's chambers to kill Fernández Andeiro.
 He switched loyalties later and supported the Castilian King, Juan I who made him Count of Mayorga, as the pretender to the Portuguese throne.

 He married Beatriz Alfonso de Alburquerque, an illegitimate daughter of João Afonso de Albuquerque, the tutor and chancellor of King Peter of Castile, and of his mistress María Rodríguez Barba.
-One of his wife's sister married to João Afonso's brother, Gonçalo Teles.
+His wife's sister married to João Afonso's brother, Gonçalo Teles.
 Even though he had issue with Beatriz, he had no grandchildren.

-João Afonso died in Aljubarrota and was the only enemy killed in this battle who was buried by order of the Portuguese king.
+João Afonso died in Aljubarrota and was the only enemy killed in this battle who was buried by the order of the Portuguese king.